 diffuse adenomyosis: most common

-Adenomyosis is usually relatively generalised, affecting large portions of the uterus (typically the posterior wall), but sparing the cervix.
+Adenomyosis is usually relatively generalized, affecting large portions of the uterus (typically the posterior wall), but sparing the cervix.
 Despite often marked enlargement of the uterus, the overall contour is usually preserved 5.

-In some cases, adenomyosis may be localised, forming a mass.
+In some cases, adenomyosis may be localized, forming a mass.
 In such cases, the term adenomyoma may be used, although there appears to be some disagreement about whether the terms focal adenomyosis and adenomyoma refer to exactly the same entity (please refer to the article on adenomyoma for further discussion).

 A rare variant is cystic adenomyosis which is believed to be the result of repeated focal hemorrhages resulting in cystic spaces filled with altered blood products 5.

 Pelvic ultrasound is usually the first and often the only imaging modality employed to investigate menorrhagia and dysmenorrhea.
 Unfortunately, the sonographic features of adenomyosis are variable and the sensitivity is operator and technique dependent.
 For example, the sensitivity and specificity of transabdominal ultrasound are 32-63% and 95-97% respectively 7.
 However, it has been reported that transvaginal ultrasound is as sensitive (89%) and specific (89%) as MRI in diagnosing adenomyosis.

 It may be useful to categorize ultrasound findings into three groups that mirror the histological findings 15-17: